yymgch/ode_tf/README.md

 # ode_tf
-examples of application of Tensorflow to dynamical system analysis
+examples of dynamical system analysis by TensorFlow